 - Cut a thin strip of green foam and wrap it around the paper tube from behind to make the leprechaun's arms.
 Glue them in place at the wrists and cut off the excess.

 - Have her cut out two small ovals of pink foam for the hands.
-Adhere them behind the green foam wrists and glue them into place on the body.
+Adhere them behind the green foam wrists and glue them onto the body.

-- Take one of the chenille sticks and bend it to create a tight corkscrew.
+- Take one of the pipe cleaners and bend it to create a tight corkscrew.

-- Curve the corkscrew into a "U" shape and cut it down so that you can staple or glue the ends to the hat to give your leprechaun a beard.
+- Curve the corkscrew into a "U" shape and cut it down so that you can staple or glue the ends to the hat to give the leprechaun a beard.

-- Using the other chenille stick, have her cut two 2" pieces and bend each one into a small oval shape.
+- Using the other pipe cleaner, have her cut two 2" pieces and bend each one into a small oval shape.
 Adhere these ovals to the base of the roll to make the leprechaun's shoes.

-- Give your leprechaun a face and draw an outfit using a black marker.
+- Give your leprechaun a face and draw on an outfit using a black marker.